 Taking up this exercise will help you determine the customers you are targeting, their needs that you meet, and the ideal price point at which you need to sell.

-Take a look at how Lacoste’s brand purpose, mission, and position strategy are built on Simon Sinek’s ‘why/how/what’ model.
+For instance, take a look at how Lacoste’s brand purpose, mission, and position strategy are built on Simon Sinek’s ‘why/how/what’ model.

 5 best value proposition examples